 In this paper, we develop the first framework and heuristics for efficient layout generation for standard cells using vertical channel devices (available for download at http://nanocad.ee.ucla.edu/Main/DownloadForm).
 Several vertical efficient and inefficient layout structures are identified to explain the difference in layout generation strategies between vertical and lateral devices.
-Symmetric and asymmetric vertical channel architectures are also discussed and compared.
-The layout efficiencies of several VGAA structures, VDG, LGAA, and FinFET are compared in our experiments.
-Our results show that standard cells and designs implemented by vertical channel devices are likely to have smaller area.
-Even though several simple standard cells are composed of vertical inefficient structures, vertical structures provide the ability of placing a top contact aligned with a vertical channel and thus still reduce the area significantly.
-Our future work will study in further detail the impact of design rules and alternative layout structures on VGAA layouts.
+Symmetric and asymmetric vertical channel architectures and bottom contact placement